 3. Janna Yusuf – Saints and Misfits by S.K.
 Ali

 Saints and Misfits follows Janna, an Arab Indian-American hijabi teen whose Indian father leads a secular life while her Egyptian mother continues to be a practicing Muslim.
 Janna thinks of people in three different categories in her world, saints, misfits, and monsters, and she places herself and Jeremy, a non-muslim jock, firmly in the misfits category.
 Janna thinks she and Jeremy are from two different worlds, but the old adage “opposites attract” can be very true!
 Follow along with more of Janna’s story in the sequel, Misfit in Love!

 Love from A to Z centers around not one but two muslim protagonists!
 Written from both Zayneb and Adam’s points of view, this story highlights their different experiences being muslim.
 Zayneb has experienced Islamophobia, and Adam hasn’t, but their differences pull them together and they help each other to grow.
-Stay tuned for the sequel to this heartwarming romance, Love from Mecca to Medina, coming this fall!
+Once you’ve finished this heartwarming romance be sure to pick up the sequel, Love from Mecca to Medina!